BeniyamL/Raise_the_terrain/README.md

 ---
 ## How the project works

-    * the project will accept the altitude from the user
+    * The project first accepts the terrain file which contains altitude value from the user
     * It initializes the x and y coordinate to make the grid to be centered
     * It calculates the required space considering the dimension of the screen
-    * It draw the the grid using the x,y values and the calculated space
+    * It allocates the required memory for the grid
+    * It calculates all x, y coordinates of the grid
-    * It Converts this picture into isometric projection using the above formula
+    * It converts all x,y values into isometric based on the above formula and the altitude value given by the user
+    * Then it uses the calculated x, y and z values to draw a grid using SDL2 tools
-    * It Rotates the grid when left or right arrow is pressed
+    * It Rotates the grid when left or right arrow key is pressed
-    * The system quiets when escap key pressed or when quit button clicked
+    * The system stops execution when escap key pressed or when quit button clicked

 ---
 ## System Usage